Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 This work composes with the existing vFL roadmap:

 - The vFL roadmap already plans PID-based and trust-based removal strategies.
-These are exactly what's needed for "exile a Stoa-style forge that has been pushing corrupting style updates" — the rogue-forge detection becomes a real plot point.
+These are exactly what's needed to exile a client that has been pushing corrupting updates into the fleet.

 - vFL's existing attack-simulation suite (model_poisoning, sybil_nodes,